greenvisionmedia/Documentation/Scripting.md

 ## Script strategy

 We've created GitHub repositories for the scripts we commonly used, and created a pipeline to automatically add them to your site.
 To include one of these scripts, you only need to follow two steps:
-1. Add an HTML embed or inline element and give it a class like `.gv_[script-name]`.
+1. Add an HTML embed or inline element and give it a class like `.gv-[script-name]`.
 2. Optionally, change data-attributes to change script options
 3. Add a script tag to the document head with the following format `<script src="./js/[script-name].min.js defer">`
 4. Add the scripts you used in the project to the Pusherman options